-A comparison of computer-aided instruction versus traditional instruction in apparel design programs THESIS
+A comparison of computer-aided instruction versus traditional instruction in apparel design programs

 Carol Ann Beard, Michigan State University, United States